patrickcberry/jekyll-bootstrap4/pages/resume.md

 #### Summary

-Chartered Professional Electrical Engineer and RPEQ with 25 years of experience in Project Engineering, Operations, Project Management, Business Management, Sales and Marketing.
+Chartered Professional Electrical Engineer and RPEQ with over {{ 'now' | date: "%Y" | minus:1992 }} years of experience in Project Engineering, Operations, Project Management, Business Management, Sales and Marketing.
 In addition to engineering qualifications, have post-graduate qualifications in Management and Information Technology.

 Have worked in various industries including; Pulp and Paper, Water and Wastewater, Environmental Services, Consulting Engineering and Control Systems Integration.
-In addition, have had limited exposure to Mining, Building Services and Electricity Transmission and Distribution.
+In addition to these, have had limited exposure to Mining, Building Services and Electricity Transmission and Distribution.

 Am able to manage technical and commercial issues across multiple sites, contracts and clients.